 By taking your opportunity through pre-clinical proof of concept, we will add industry recognised credibility to exciting cutting edge research.
 We do this through quality managed assay development and rigorous validation testing in an appropriate sample population.
 We can also help you pinpoint the best stage at which to approach commercial partners.

 Academic and charity funded research

 We recognise that funding can be difficult to access for diagnostics development and so we invest our time and resources at no cost to you.
 We can also look at investing in

 the development of your research and at supporting funding applications.

 We also recognise that industry will often have access to promising science that needs further development work and resources.
 We will always be keen to discuss partnering options to stimulate the development of research.

 The types of early stage projects we are looking to co-develop

-We’re interested in RNA/DNA based diagnostics focussing on:
+We’re interested in molecular diagnostics (RNA/DNA based tests) focussing on:

 - Infectious diseases

 We’re also interested in helping develop enabling tools including extraction methodologies and novel, point of care, assay platforms.